-- Fund three bus drivers, one for each comprehensive high school, to increase access to a broad course of study for economically disadvantaged pupils who do not have transportation.
-The transportation to provide access to college and CTE courses not available at the school residence was effective in significant improvement of the College and Career Indicator and college attainment for economically disadvantaged students, English learners, economically disadvantaged students with disabilities, and homeless youth. - Increase English Language Program Specialists to two full time FTE to more effectively monitor progress of English Learners. - Fund an additional technology support staff for each comprehensive high school to provide student support on the effective use of technology and maintaining student access to technology.
-This action is focused on improving the digital literacy (i.e. access online resources; use computer applications such as grammar and spelling and thesaurus; access translation programs for English learners) of English learners and economically disadvantaged students;
+- Goal 1, Action 2 has additional funding for new professional development contracts focusing on mathematics and English language development to improve academic achievement among unduplicated students.
+Funding increases also account for increase in number of mentor teacher positions to support new teachers and salary increases to fund the two additional teacher duty days. - Goal 1, Action 4 has additional funding for the purchase of new supplemental software licenses to improve instruction and learning for unduplicated students in the core areas of English, ELD, Mathematics, Science and Social Studies. - Goal 1, Action 5 was changed to include three bus drivers, one for each comprehensive high school, to increase access to a broad course of study for economically disadvantaged pupils who do not have transportation.
+The transportation to provide access to college and CTE courses not available at the school residence was effective in significant improvement of the College and Career

+Indicator and college attainment for economically disadvantaged students, English learners, economically disadvantaged students with disabilities, and homeless youth.

+- Goal 1, Action 7 has additional funding due to increasing English Language Program Specialists from one full time FTE to two full time FTEs to more effectively monitor progress of English Learners. - Goal 1, Action 8 has additional funding due to salary increases for the teachers that will be performing the academic coaching to refine instruction, assessments and curriculum to close the achievement gap for unduplicated students. - Goal 1, Action 9 has additional funding due to increasing technology support staff for each comprehensive high school to provide student support on the effective use of technology and maintaining student access to technology.
+This action is focused on improving the digital literacy (i.e. access online resources; use computer applications such as grammar and spelling and thesaurus; access translation programs for English learners) of English learners and economically disadvantaged students. - Goal 1, Action 10 has additional funding to continue to offer the increased number UC a-g and AP sections from the 2021-2022 school year with the goal of improving instruction and reducing the learning gaps of unduplicated students.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.